Juncker: Orban should leave Europe's centre-right

 "I strongly denounce Hungary's attacks and baseless conspiracies against president Juncker," he added.

+Daul, who amicably calls Orban the party's "enfant terrible", did not indicate he would support expelling Fidesz from EPP.

-Frans Timmermans, Juncker's deputy, who hails from the centre-left Socialist & Democrats (S&D) group, also weighed in.
+Frans Timmermans, Juncker's deputy, who hails from the centre-left Socialist & Democrats (S&D) group, also weighed in after a meeting of EU affairs ministers who, among other things, discussed concerns over the rule of law in Poland and Hungary.

 EU ministers had met on Tuesday to discuss the threat of anti-EU disinformation, he noted.